Synonyms and other taxonomic changes

 Strays reported September to December in other states.
 (3)

-Click on an image to view the life cycle:
+Click on an image to view the whole life cycle in more detail:

 , A.R., 1870.
 Transactions of the American Entomological Society